Do you look like this when you try to keep track of information about:

 So, if you are interested, contact me!

 I am not a big corporation with dozens of programmers, so KizunaDB will always have some rough edges that I'm continually working on.
 I also have not yet taken to time to write formal documentation or tutorials (although I definitely want to!).
-But my current clients love Kizuna and rely on it for their ministries, so I don't want to hold it back from others any longer.
+But my current clients love Kizuna and rely on it for their ministries, and I will continually respond to feedback and make it better.

 "Kizuna DB" Online Contacts Database